Wildlander-mod/Support/Docs/Modding.md

 ## Inn's can be closed

 **Original Mod name. and link**

 E.G Inns Can be Closed - https://www.nexusmods.com/skyrimspecialedition/mods/57407?tab=description

 **What does your patch do?**

 This is only a patch to keep the possibility of inns having no free beds, while also keeping the changes from Relationship Dialogue Overhaul and Wildlander for the different NPC answers.

 **Patch URL**

 https://www.nexusmods.com/skyrimspecialedition/mods/62112?tab=description

 **Load order**
-Please include details instructions of where the original AND you patch should go on both sides of the load order.
-An Example Below.

 On the RIGHT side: